Members

 I have research expertise in socio-ecological systems, mosquitoes, vector-borne disease, community ecology, and invasion biology.
 I serve as the Department of Environmental Science and Technology (ENST) Director of Undergraduate Studies and regularly teach courses.
 I supplement my classroom teaching by advising undergraduate students on independent research projects and advising graduate students with their Masters and PhD work through ENST and the Marine Estuarine Environmental Sciences Program.
 I am also the instructor of Advanced Ecosystem Health and Natural Resource Management, which is the core course of the ENST graduate specialization by the same name.
 I collaborate with numerous researchers, extension professionals, and community partners on projects funded by state and federal grants, including those from NSF, USDA-NIFA, EPA-STAR, and NOAA.

-Master’s Student, MEES
+Master’s Student, ENST

 mphawk@umd.edu